pvcraven/2017_web_security/source/final/morgan/index.rst

 Above is the script tag that is used to add the AngularJS to an HTML page.
 With this script tag the HTML is extending by ng-bind, ng-app and ng-model.
 Listed below are the different directives that come with AngularJS and what each of them entail, along with some sample code as well.

-	-ng-app: directive initializes an AngularJS application.
+	* ng-app: directive initializes an AngularJS application.
-	-ng-init: directive initializes application data.
+	* ng-init: directive initializes application data.
-	-ng-model: directive binds the value of HTML controls (input, select, textarea) to the application.
+	* ng-model: directive binds the value of HTML controls (input, select, textarea) to the application.

 Below is a piece of sample code that puts to use the above directives.
 The print out of the ample codee is listed below the code.
 After a full understanding of the code below it leads right into the topic of Data Binding.